tbrooks007/cuttlefish/README.md

 # cuttlefish
-Cuttlefish is a distributed neural network using tensor flow and docker containers.
+Cuttlefish is a distributed neural network using distributed tensorflow and docker containers.
+This project is a proof of concept library.